 If you’ll be painting trim for the first time rather than simply touching up, see this:

 3. Organize the Pantry

-While I don’t have a kitchen pantry beyond pull-outs which hold food in a tall cabinet, my creative dynamo friend Celia of After Orange County recently showed us the art of pantry organization.
+While I don’t have a kitchen pantry beyond pull-outs which hold food in a tall cabinet, my creative dynamo friend Celia of After Orange County showed us the art of pantry organization.
 (You are bound to experience several AHA moments thanks to her brilliance.)